State-by-state updates on demonstrations planned

 Salem

-The Oregon National Guard has been authorized to help local and state police officials deal with potential protests at the Oregon State Capitol ahead of inauguration.
+The Oregon National Guard had been authorized to help local and state police officials deal with potential protests at the Oregon State Capitol ahead of inauguration.

-Oregon State Police Superintendent Terri Davie requested Gov. Kate Brown to activate the Oregon Army National Guard members to assist with « potential upcoming civil unrest/protests, » state police said in a release Wednesday.

-State national guard members will be deployed « as necessary » to the Capitol and other places, though officials did not specify how many members will be deployed and where.
+But by the early afternoon Sunday, only a small group of protesters gathered at the Oregon State Capitol.

+They identified themselves as the « Liberty Boys » or part of the « Liberty movement » but none would give their names.
+The group of about 15 walked back and forth in front of the building for a while — several carried guns, one carried an American flag.

 More from the Statesman Journal: Oregon National Guard will be deployed ‘as necessary’ during upcoming protests

-Note: Updates: Tension, but no pro-Trump protest, in Annapolis on Sunday